Configure hybrid OneDrive for Business

 Accept the security prompts to install and run the wizard.

-On the Checking prerequisites page, click Next.
+On the Checking prerequisites page, select Next.

-When the configuration completes, click Next.
+When the configuration completes, select Next.

 Create an audience (if necessary)

-If you want to redirect only a specific set of your users from your on-premises environment to OneDrive for Business in Office 365, you need to use an audience to identify that set of users.
+If you want to redirect only a specific set of your users from your on-premises environment to OneDrive for Business, you need to use an audience to identify that set of users.
 If you have an audience set up already that contains just those users, you can use that.
 Otherwise, you need to create an audience in SharePoint Server.
 See Create an audience for SharePoint Server for information about how to create an audience for SharePoint.
 You can also use Microsoft PowerShell cmdlets to create an audience.